 The advancing three white soldiers chart pattern is synonymous with the three white soldiers pattern.
 Simply put, this three candlesticks formation indicates that there’s an advance of strong buying pressure with high trading volume following a bearish trend and therefore, signals a buying opportunity.

 What does the 3 white soldiers chart pattern indicate?

 The three white fighters is a bullish candlestick pattern that traders use to detect the end of an existing bearish trend and the beginning of an uptrend.

 What is the success rate of the three white soldiers candle pattern?

 It is difficult and misleading to provide a definitive success rate for a specific chart pattern.
-However, based on other studies and sources, in 80%-90% of the times the 3 white soldiers pattern occurs, the market tends to reverse, and the market sentiment turns bullish.
+However, based on other studies and sources, 80%-90% of the time the 3 white soldiers pattern occurs, the market tends to reverse, and the market sentiment turns bullish.